apetkau/galaxy-hackathon-2014/smalt/README.md

 Integration of SMALT into Galaxy and Docker
 ===========================================

 This describes a way to construct a docker image and modify a tool within Galaxy to work with Docker.
 The tool I use is SMALT from https://toolshed.g2.bx.psu.edu/repository/find_tools?sort=Repository.name&operation=view_or_manage_repository&id=61631a13f8a13237.
-I describe two different methods to construct a docker image:

-A. Interactively
-B. Using a `Dockerfile`

 1. Building a Docker Image
 ==========================

+There are two different methods to construct a docker image for a tool:

+1. Interactively
+2. Using a `Dockerfile`

-A. Building a Docker Image Interactively
+1. Building a Docker Image Interactively
 ----------------------------------------

 The interactive method of constructing a docker image is a good method for installing all the dependencies for a tool if you're not quite sure exactly what commands you need to run to get the tool working.
 This method involves starting up a docker container, and running commands within this container to get your tool working.
 Then, you can **commit** this container to an image and save to dockerhub for re-use.